CulturalMe/meteor-fastly/README.md

 ### Purge Cache on Update

-Purge cache whenever you push a new release of your App, but running `.autoupdate()` when your app starts up.
+Purge cache whenever you push a new release of your App, by running `.autoupdate()` when your app starts up.
 Just add the following code to your
 app: